top of page

 SCHOOLS & DISTRICTS

 Tailored support for K-12 athletics and play spaces, re: Title IX and intersectional equity across campuses and districts.
+Kim provides Interactive sessions and keynotes, and has done so for the likes of San Francisco Unified School District, Piedmont Unified School District, and a wide array of similar institutions.

 ATHLETICS ASSOCIATIONS

 Strategic consulting for state and national bodies, focusing on systemic change, policy development, and best practices.
+Kim has delivered sessions, articles, and keynotes for the lthe California State Athletic Directors Association, the National Recreation and Park Association, and the California Parks and Recreation Society among others.

 NON-PROFITS